prowler-cloud/prowler/README.md

 ## How to create a report

-1 - Run the prowler.sh command without options:
+1 - Run the prowler.sh command without options (it will use your default credentials and run checks over all regions when needed):

 ```
 ./prowler
 ```

-2 - For custom AWS-CLI profile and region use:
+2 - For custom AWS-CLI profile and region use (it will use your custom profile and run checks over all regions when needed):

 ```
 ./prowler -p custom-profile -r us-east-1